mikey-t/swig/readme.md

   ```

 - Create a `swigfile` in the root of your project, such as `swigfile.js` (see [Swigfile Syntax Options Matrix](#swigfile-syntax-options-matrix))
-- Add some tasks to your swigfile.
-Any exported function will do, but the magic happens when you start composing functions together with `series` and `parallel` - see examples below.
 - Add some tasks to your swigfile (see [Series, Parallel and Composability Example](#series-parallel-and-composability-example))
 - List detected tasks from your swigfile (exported functions):
   ```bash